|

 [1] four; fourth [2] all around alternate and formal form used on checks, in accounting and banking: 肆

-Default PoS: Additional PoS: Stroke count: 5
+Default PoS: Stroke count: 5

 Level: 1